SEBR-0429/cover_letter_workshop/README.md

   - *"Dreaming about the day when you wake up and find, that what you're looking for has been here the whole time"*

 - **Closing**
-  - *"Been here all along, so why can't you see?
+  - *"Can't you see?
 You belong with me"*

 So let's get to it, and *Speak Now*